 After my wonderful escapades in the Canadian Rockies, I was back home in Montana for about 2 weeks – long enough to catch up on real life and attend the wedding of two friends – before I was off again.
 It was time for Family Roadtrip 2011!

 This year was a little different, though.
-My sister was heading off to college in Dallas, so our trip was a combined camping and driving her to Texas type of adventure.
+My sister was heading off to college in Dallas, so our trip was a combined camping-and-driving-her-to-Texas type of adventure.
 As it happens, it’s a very long drive from Montana to Texas.
-I think the entire trip ended up being about 3500 miles.
-So we broke it up into smaller segments, stopping to visit some national parks – and whatever other scenery we might happen upon – along the way.
+I think the entire trip ended up being about 3500 miles (5630 km).
+So we broke it up into smaller segments, stopping to visit some national parks and whatever other scenery we might happen upon along the way.

 Upon our arrival at Natural Bridges, we were disappointed (and a little bit annoyed) to learn that the campground was closed.
 This meant that Plan A – spending the night in the park – was no longer an option.
 We’d have to come up with plan B. This also meant that our time in the park would be limited, as there weren’t any other camping options nearby.
 We were basically in the middle of nowhere.
 But we made the best of what little time we had before leaving in search of a place to stay.

 There are three natural bridges within the monument, all of which are visible from Bridge View Drive.
 There are also trails down to the base of each one.
 We were able to view all three, and chose one – Owachomo Bridge – to hike to.
 Of the three bridges in the monument, this one is the oldest and smallest.
 And yet, it was huge!
 Standing underneath it made me feel very tiny.
 Now I know how an ant must feel on a daily basis.